Any Helium 10 review needs to answer the question: can this really help build an Amazon FBA business or not?

 If you’re sold on doing makeup wipes, then you can go down the list and put in other popular makeup wipes on Amazon.

-If you're still not sure exactly what kind of product you want to do, you might want to proceed a little differently.
+If you’re still not sure exactly what kind of product you want to create you might want to proceed a little differently.

 Let Cerebro guide you down some different rabbit holes and see where you end up.